 $70 per couple

-Miss Gen offers private lessons to students and visitors in the Gold Coast alike.
+Miss Gen offers private lessons to locals and visitors in South East Queensland.
 Whether you are looking for specific instruction so you can graduate a level in the Kazami-Ryu classes, looking for guidance or advice on your own style of rope or prefer not to attend group lessons, we can help.

 Being customized to the students individual needs, private lessons are the best way to improve your rope quickly.